 This Regulation establishes a network code which lays down the requirements for grid connection of power-generating facilities, namely synchronous power-generating modules, power park modules and offshore power park modules, to the interconnected system.
 It, therefore, helps to ensure fair conditions of competition in the internal electricity market, to ensure system security and the integration of renewable electricity sources, and to facilitate Union-wide trade in electricity.

 This regulation also lays down the obligations for ensuring that system operators make appropriate use of the power-generating facilities' capabilities in a transparent and non-discriminatory manner to provide a level playing field throughout the Union.

+RfG needs to mention the clear differentiation:

+- between a pool of small assets and a single big asset (It is not sufficient to mention a non-discriminatory access to markets if 10 kW assets need to comply to requirements for traditional power plants)

+- between the technical requirements (HW&SW) and testing requirements for single assets and the requirements for the controlling IT and communication system (if every single asset needs to be tested, no small assets will be able to participate in the markets)

+- between forecastable stationary assets and mobile assets (it is important to clearly mention that pools of EV should be seen as equal to pools of stationary storages), but with different capabilities.

 Article 2